henridb/exercises/README.md

 # exercises

-In this git repo, you will find some examples of git tricks useful for a developer
+In this git repo, you will find some examples of git tricks useful for all developers.